prison-radio-association/podcast-s-talk/static/content/transcripts/episode-5-sexuality-and-religion.md

 Adele: We are now joined in the studio by somebody who has been supported by House of Rainbow themselves, Aiwan Obinyan.
 Welcome to Sex Talk Aiwan!

-Aiwin: Thank you very much.
+Aiwan: Thank you very much.

 Adele: Lovely to see you.

-Aiwin: Great to meet you two, you guys are amazing by the way.
+Aiwan: Great to meet you two, you guys are amazing by the way.

 Hilary: You’re too kind thank you.

 Adele: How and why did your relationship with House of Rainbow begin?

-Aiwin: So it began about 5 years ago.
+Aiwan: So it began about 5 years ago.
 I was in a place where I was attending a church that was very homophobic.
 Lots of vitriol when it came to homosexuality and expression of homosexuality.
 I was coming to a place where I didn’t want to live in denial anymore because it was putting a lot of pressure on me in terms of spiritual, mental, emotional, psychological.
 So I started to look for places where I could go to at least get a bit more information and see if there was a possibility of reconciling my faith with my sexuality.
 So I just discovered Reverend Jide online really, and went down to one of his services and that was the beginning.

 Adele: Can I just ask how old you were when you started attending church?

-Aiwin: My mum took me to church from about the age of 5 or 6 and I stayed in the church until about 16, and then left and then I’ve had this love hate relationship with the church, so I’ve gone in bits to the church and then stopped.
+Aiwan: My mum took me to church from about the age of 5 or 6 and I stayed in the church until about 16, and then left and then I’ve had this love hate relationship with the church, so I’ve gone in bits to the church and then stopped.
 So a year and then stopped.

 Adele: And in that whole time, people were being openly homophobic from the age of 5?
 So this is something that you’ve always had to listen to or is it more when you got older?

-Aiwin: Oh no it’s been there from the beginning.
+Aiwan: Oh no it’s been there from the beginning.
 That is the Pentecostal church and the Nigerian community unfortunately.

 Hilary: How old were you when you first knew you were gay?

-Aiwin: I was about 7 or 8 years old.
+Aiwan: I was about 7 or 8 years old.

 Hilary: How old were you when you came out to your family and how did they react to that?